-If you use Windows 10, it is almost impossible for you not to have heard about major updates being released every few months.
-Windows 10 Fall Creators Update is the next major update, and it is coming in September 2017.
-Fall Creators Update includes several new features that are designed to enhance the experience of creative users, just like the Windows 10 Creators Update did before it, in the spring of 2017.
+If you use Windows 10, and you read our website, you have heard about the Fall Creators Update.
+It is the latest major update for Windows 10, and it is available for every Windows 10 user, for free, starting October 17th, 2017.
+The Fall Creators Update includes several new features that are designed to enhance the experience of creative users, just like the Windows 10 Creators Update did before it, in the spring of 2017.
 If you want to know more about Windows 10 Fall Creators Update, what it is and whether you should install or defer it, read this article:

 What is Windows 10 Fall Creators Update?

 In April 2017, Microsoft released Windows 10 Creators Update to all Windows 10 users, for free.
 It was a new version that had quite a few new features to offer.
 We presented them here: What is Windows 10 Creators Update and why should you install it?.

 Microsoft did not manage to finish and release all the features they wanted at the time.
 That is why the company decided to continue their work and release the Fall Creators Update.
 The name of this update is not creative, but it does tell you what it stands for: finishing the work that was started with Creators Update.
 The name also says that this update is scheduled for release in the autumn (if you are British) or fall (if you are American).
 As of October 17th, 2017, all Windows 10 users are entitled to get their free upgrade to the Fall Creators Update.
 Here's what is new in Windows 10 Fall Creators Update and why you should install it as soon as you can: